JasonDJung/ECE-445-NOTEBOOK/Notebooks/Jason Jung/readme.md

 * USB C Connector kept falling off, soldered it back on aggressively
 # 11/15/23:
 * Soldered pull up resistors on Vcc on the clock buffer
-* Kept debugging circuit: identifed the following issues:
+* Clock is noisy, not identified correctly on the device:
-* Clock is noisy, not identified correctly on the device.
+*
 *
 # 11/16/23:
 * Realized that our PCB was on the wrong bootmode